Hu G., Li L., Xu W.

-Extracellular matrix is one of the essential components of the breast tumor microenvironment, in which the development and progression require extensive reorganization of ECM.
-In this review, the authors summarized recent findings on functions of ECM microenvironment in mammary gland development, tumor growth, invasion, migration and metastasis, focusing on the functions of cancer cell-derived ECM in tumor progression.
+The extracellular matrix is one of the essential components of the breast tumor microenvironment, in which the development and progression require extensive reorganization of ECM.
+In this review, the authors summarized recent findings on functions of ECM microenvironment in mammary gland development, tumor growth, invasion, migration, and metastasis, focusing on the functions of cancer cell-derived ECM in tumor progression.

 Chia J., Kusuma N., Anderson R., Parker B., Bidwell b., Zamurs L., Nice E., Pouliot N.

 The American Journal of Pathology, 2007